 Instructions

-2. Add in the remaining 1 cup of plant milk and the ground turmeric (is using) and use an immersion blender to blend the soup for 6 minutes or until as silky smooth as possible, being careful to avoid splashing the hot soup.
-This takes some muscle and a bit of time, so a little patience goes a long way here.
+- Add the remaining 1 cup of plant milk and the ground turmeric (if using).
+Use an immersion blender to blend the soup for about 6 minutes, until as silky smooth as possible — this takes some muscle, so be patient and blend thoroughly.

 Notes